DFHack/dfhack/docs/guides/quickfort-user-guide.rst

    #dig label(digdining) hidden() managed by the digwholefort meta blueprint
    #zone label(pastures) message(remember to assign animals to the new pastures)

+.. _quickfort-label:

 Blueprint labels
 ````````````````

 Labels are displayed in the ``quickfort list`` output and are used for
 addressing specific blueprints when there are multiple blueprints in a single
-file or spreadsheet sheet (see `Packaging a set of
-blueprints <#packaging-a-set-of-blueprints>`__ below).
-If a blueprint has no
+file or spreadsheet sheet (see `Packaging a set of blueprints`_ below).
+If a
-label, the label becomes the ordinal of the blueprint's position in the file or
+blueprint has no label, the label becomes the ordinal of the blueprint's
-sheet.
-For example, the label of the first blueprint will be "1" if it is not
+position in the file or sheet.
+For example, the label of the first blueprint
-otherwise set, the label of the second blueprint will be "2" if it is not
+will be "1" if it is not otherwise set, the label of the second blueprint will
-otherwise set, etc. Labels that are explicitly defined must start with a letter
+be "2" if it is not otherwise set, etc. Labels that are explicitly defined must
-to ensure the auto-generated labels don't conflict with user-defined labels.
+start with a letter to ensure the auto-generated labels don't conflict with
+user-defined labels.

 Start positions
 ```````````````